llblab/tmctol/docs/l2-tol.en.md

 ## 2. System Invariants

-Every certified L2 TOL MUST enforce these on-chain invariants:
+In this specification profile, certified L2 TOLs are expected to enforce these on-chain invariants:

 ### 2.1 L2 TOL Management